Announcements :

 Over the past few weeks, we embarked on a journey of connection and heritage!
 Our whakapapa journey took us to Matukutūreia, the Puhinui Stream, and the Ngāhere trail—it was a great chance for us to deepen our understanding of our local landscape and its significance to mana whenua.

 This trip held great importance as we explored the rich history that shapes our identity as a school and community.
 By visiting these sacred sites, we gained invaluable insights into our cultural heritage and the stories that shape our collective narrative.
-It was an opportunity to walk in the footsteps of our ancestors and honor the legacy they left behind.
+It was an opportunity to walk in the footsteps of our ancestors and honour the legacy they left behind.
 Now when our akongā share our school pepeha, they will do so with confidence having seen our maungā and our awa with their own eyes.

 Whānau Picnic